 Injection of hyaluronidase acid gel also seems to improve symptoms in some patients.

-Psychological disturbances are very common in ENS patients and they should be provided with a proper care and support too.
+Psychological disturbances are very common in ENS patients and they should be provided with proper care and support too.
 A recent study by Manji et al concluded as follows – “ENS individuals carry a clinically significant psychological burden and experience marked difficulties with many activities of daily living.
 A multimodal approach to address the tissue loss with surgery and cognitive‐behavioral therapy for the psychological burden may provide the most optimal outcome”.

 - Houser SM.
 Surgical treatment for empty nose syndrome.
 Archives of Otolaryngology–Head & Neck Surgery.
 2007 Sep 1;133(9):858-63.